 Goal 2: Retirement

-Second (or even better, concurrently), fund your retirement, especially if your contributions to your work plan are matched by your employer (that's free money -- plus tax breaks -- that you shouldn't pass up).
+Second (or even better, concurrently), fund your retirement, especially if your employer matches your contributions.
+That's free money -- plus tax breaks -- that you shouldn't pass up.
 If you don't save for retirement, you won't be able to retire.

-Get creative: Once a debt is paid off (for example, the $185 a month you pay on your college loans) continue taking out $185 but now designate it for retirement.
+Get creative: Once you pay off a debt -- for example, the $185 a month you pay on your college loans -- continue taking out that $185, but now designate it for retirement.
 That's a painless way to bulk up your savings.

-- If you don't save for your kids' education, they aren't out of luck; there are scholarships and loans that can fund their higher education needs.
-No such resources are available if you didn't save for your retirement; you can't borrow your way into a retirement income, and there aren't Golden Years scholarships.
+If you don't save for your kids' education, they aren't out of luck; there are scholarships and loans available.
+No such resources are at hand if you didn't save for your retirement; you can't borrow your way into a retirement income, and there aren't Golden Years scholarships.

-Get creative: If you'll be using a credit card anyway, why not sign up for a Upromise or BabyMint credit card that lets you save for your child's college education while you spend?
+Get creative: If you'll be using a credit card anyway, why not sign up for a Upromise credit card, which lets you save for your child's college education while you spend?
 When you use these cards at participating merchants, you'll get a small rebate deposited into a 529 savings account for your child.
-Grandparents can sign up too and link their cards to your child's account.
-Register before you shop for the winter holidays!
+Grandparents can sign up, too, and link their cards to your child's account.

-As a mental-health therapist, it pains me to put this at the very bottom of the list.
+As a mental-health therapist, I'm pained by putting this goal at the very bottom of the list.
 After all, a well-balanced life includes relaxation and fun, especially in today's fast-paced world.
 Time away can help you put things into perspective and help your cares melt away.
 But the hard truth is that a vacation is a luxury that someone without an emergency fund can't really afford to take.
-That doesn't mean you shouldn't go for a cheaper version of R & R, however.
+That doesn't mean you shouldn't go for a cheaper version of R&R, however.